Check out the Video:

 To turn the power on, Attach the 5m cable on the neutral line of your wall plug and the 2,5cm cable on the Positive line, DON'T PUT THEM AS YOU WISH, YOU MUST KNOW WHICH ONE IS THE HOT WIRE AND WHICH ONE IS THE GROUND WIRE.
 Put the 6013 electrode on the electrodes holder and try striking an arc, if the amps are too low, put the two cables nearer inside the water, if the amps are too high, space them from one another.
 DON'T FORGET TO UNPLUG THE WIRES BEFORE ADJUSTING THE CABLES.

 OK, let's go to the Science of the thing!

-Take a look at the table, as you see, water is very resistant, so plain water will not allow any current being draw, the objective here is to lower the resistance of water until you can draw current from it, and as you see it varies on cm, so as much as you take them apart, more resistance is added, if you put them together less resistance is added.
+Take a look at the table (fig. 1), as you see, water is very resistant, so plain water will not allow any current being draw, the objective here is to lower the resistance of water until you can draw current from it, and as you see, from the gaps between the wires, it varies on cm, so as much as you take them apart, more resistance is added, if you put them together less resistance is added.